The Impossible Story: An Investigation Into the Shooting Death of Baltimore Police Detective Sean Suiter – PART 3

 Davis was pointing to a process called “shooting scene reconstruction.”
-The experts I consulted explained how autopsies, trajectory analysis, and crime scene photographs are used in this process.
+Experts consulted for this article explained how autopsies, trajectory analysis, and crime scene photographs are used in this process.
 Joseph Gannola, a retired New York Police Department (NYPD) ballistics analyst and trainer, said that, absent a technical match, shooting scene reconstruction is “basically a scientific guess.
 You’re coming to your best possible conclusion.
 It doesn’t make it fact.
 It makes it a theory or conclusion.”

 I did hear from one source, who has second- or third-hand access to the investigation, that there is more to prove that Suiter was killed by his own weapon than the ballistic information.
 This source agreed that the ballistic information was incomplete and/or misleading.
 There have been no shortage of leaks around this case, some that did not pan out.
-I haven’t been able to confirm what this source told me; I don’t discount it.
-It is just more information that would need to be examined.
+This information has not yet been confirmed.

 Davis’ November 22nd announcement about the bullet included the detail that “Detective Suiter’s DNA was recovered” from “the fatal round.”
 Historically, it was considered impossible to collect DNA from a fired bullet, because of its exposure to high heat.
 There are recent studies suggesting that it can be done with more sophisticated processes, although the success rates are still modest.